rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-07-29-5d1d8df99e7c013c-extension-of-timeline-for-implementation-of-sebi-circular-sebihomirsdmirsd-podpc.md

 source: sebi
 stocks: []
 tags:
-- algorithmic-trading
-- retail-investors
-- timeline-extension
+- algo-trading
-- stock-brokers
+- extension
 - implementation
+- retail-investor
+- stock-broker
 title: Extension of timeline for implementation of SEBI Circular on Safer participation of retail investors in Algorithmic trading
 ---